General Relativistic Aberration Equation and Measurable Angle of Light Ray in Kerr Spacetime: Light Trajectory in Kerr Spacetime

-Although Eq. (\ref{eq:geodesiceq2}) is the exact expression of the null geodesic in Kerr spacetime, it is too complicated to yield the trajectory of a light ray.
-Thus, expanding Eq. (\ref{eq:geodesiceq2}) up to the order ${\cal O}(m^2, a^2, am)$ \footnote{ Because we now have multi-expansion parameters such as $m$ and $a$, it is helpful to perform the expansion by introducing small parameter $\epsilon ~ (\epsilon \ll 1)$ and letting $m \rightarrow m\epsilon$ and $a \rightarrow a\epsilon$.
-Then we carry out the expansion with respect to $\epsilon$, collect the same order terms in $\epsilon$ and finally take $\epsilon = 1$.}, we have,
+Although Eq. (\ref{eq:geodesiceq1}) gives the exact expression of the null geodesic equation, it is too complicated to yield the trajectory of a light ray.
+Thus, let us introduce a small dimensionless expansion parameter $\varepsilon$ which is $\varepsilon = m/b$ and $a/b$, and expand Eq. (\ref{eq:geodesiceq1}) up to the order ${\cal O}(\varepsilon^2)$;